ToniJBaker/LeadershipCollective/README.md

 # Backend
 Enter the project directory , run to start API:<br>
-1.To open Visual Studio from Solution File:<br>
+To open Visual Studio from Solution File:<br>
   `start LeadershipCollective.sln`<br>
-2.Populate the database with the file in the SQL folder of this project.<br>
+Populate the database with the file in the SQL folder of this project.<br>
   SQLQuery1-CreateTables.sql<br>
   SQLQuery-Seed Data.sql<br>